Debt-to-Income Ratio Calculator

 |---|---|---|

-| Below 20% | Excellent | Best rates; strong approval likelihood |
+| Below 20% | Excellent | Best rates; strong approval on any loan type |

-| 20% – 35% | Good | Solid position; good rates available |
+| 20%–35% | Good | Solid position; good rates available across lenders |

-| 36% – 42% | Acceptable | Approvable but may face higher rates |
+| 36%–42% | Acceptable | Approvable at most lenders; may see slightly higher rates |

-| 50%+ | Distressed | Very difficult to qualify; financial stress likely |
+| 50%+ | High Risk | Very difficult to qualify; focus on debt reduction first |

-For example, if you earn $7,000/month and want to buy a home with a $1,800/month mortgage payment while also carrying $400/month in car and student loan payments: back-end DTI = ($1,800 + $400) ÷ $7,000 = 31.4% — well within the acceptable range.
+A practical example: earning $7,000/month gross with a proposed $1,800 mortgage payment and $400/month in car and student loan payments — back-end DTI = ($1,800 + $400) ÷ $7,000 = 31.4%.
+Front-end DTI = $1,800 ÷ $7,000 = 25.7%.
+Both are well within conventional guidelines.

 What is a good debt-to-income ratio?